Welcome to part 2 of my toxic church experience. If you are unfamiliar with the beginning, I suggest reading the first part.

 And my heart is cringing recalling this.

-The reason is because God has taught me better.
-We don’t put focus on ourselves, and we don’t put focus on the sins of others.
-We put focus on God, and following Christ.
+The reason is that God has taught me better.
+We don’t put the focus on ourselves, and we don’t put the focus on the sins of others.
+We put focus on God and following Christ.
 But I was hearing so much talk about things individuals were doing, I wasn’t seeing the focus being put on God.
 The same people who acknowledged with nodding of their head, at the pastor’s words, showed a completely different side outside of the sermon.
 I saw so many people on their phones during the sermon too, and that shocked me.

 But not one church member did anything about this.
 And every time we went to a service I dreaded this man approaching us…

-With everything failing around me with this church experience, weekly I was brought to tears in my prayers to God.
+With everything falling me with this church experience, weekly I was brought to tears in my prayers to God.
 I needed answers and God’s direction.
-I didn’t like the feeling of hypocrisy, and the constant feeling of being let down.
+I didn’t like the feeling of hypocrisy and the constant feeling of being let down.

 And when God knows us, He can use things to show us He is listening.